GoogleChrome/developer.chrome.com/site/en/blog/deprecating-web-sql/index.md

 [`sessionStorage`](https://developer.mozilla.org/docs/Web/API/Window/sessionStorage), or
 [IndexedDB](https://developer.mozilla.org/docs/Web/API/IndexedDB_API/Using_IndexedDB).

+These technologies show their strenghts when it comes to key/value stores and structured data, but acknowledgely also have weaknesses like the lack of a strong query language.
+People want SQL on the web for a reason.

 {% Aside %} Our intention is to empower developers to create their own solutions for structured storage and we're therefore working with the [SQLite](https://www.sqlite.org/index.html) team to create a SQLite implementation over WebAssembly.
-This solution will replace Web SQL.
-{% endAside %}
+This solution will replace Web SQL. {% endAside %}

 ## Web SQL deprecation steps